Jonathan2251/lbd/_sources/elf.rst.txt

 llvm-objdump -t -r
 ~~~~~~~~~~~~~~~~~~

-In iMac, ``gobjdump -tr`` can display the information of relocation records
+``llvm-objdump -tr`` can display the information of relocation records
-like ``readelf -tr``.
-LLVM tool llvm-objdump is the same tool as objdump.
+like ``llvm-readelf -tr``.
-Let's run gobjdump and llvm-objdump commands as follows to see the differences.
+Let's run llvm-objdump with and without Cpu0 backend commands as follows to
+see the differences.

 .. code-block:: console